 Juice cleanses do not contain protein!

-A strict juice cleanse (like those we are writing this article about) do not include protein!
+A strict juice cleanse (like those we are writing this article about) does not include protein!
 Sure, you may ingest about 5g of protein through some of the juiced fruits and vegetables but that is hardly enough to sustain your body without burning the muscle you already have for energy and basic life function.

 Juice cleanses include a LARGE amount of fiber!